raul-w/scatacseqrecomb/docs/output.md

 </details>

-[`cellsnp-lite`](https://cellsnp-lite.readthedocs.io/en/latest/index.html) takes alignment file and a VCF file containing heterozygous SNPs and counts the number of reads supporting the reference and/or the alternate allele for each site and each barcode. align single-cell ATAC data to a reference genome and perform various analysis on it.
-See the [cell-snp-lite](https://cellsnp-lite.readthedocs.io/en/latest/) documentation for further reading.
+[`cellsnp-lite`](https://cellsnp-lite.readthedocs.io/en/latest/index.html) takes an alignment file and a VCF file containing heterozygous SNPs and counts the number of reads supporting the reference and/or the alternate allele for each site and each barcode. align single-cell ATAC data to a reference genome and perform various analysis on it.
+See the [cellsnp-lite](https://cellsnp-lite.readthedocs.io/en/latest/) documentation for further reading.

 ### Pipeline information